 Another dish to rave about is the Ah Por Ginger Fried Rice (From S$14.90).
-With Ah Por meaning ‘Grandmother’ in Cantonse, you can expect a nostalgic dish that is simple and feels like a warm hug for your soul.
+With Ah Por meaning ‘Grandmother’ in Cantonese, you can expect a nostalgic dish that is simple and feels like a warm hug for your soul.

-For a taste of Penang street food paradise, head on over to Penang Culture, a popular chain that’s well-loved by many locals.
+For a taste of Penang street food paradise, head on over to Penang Culture.
+A popular chain that’s well-loved by many locals.

 Their award-winning Penang Assam Laksa (From S$10.50) is defined by itssignature broth that tastes tangy, robust and full-bodied.
-Accompanied with thick vermicelli that is specially imported from Penang, this is definitely a slurp-worthy dish that promises a sour, spicy kick.
+Accompanied with thick vermicelli that is specially imported from Penang.
+This is definitely a slurp-worthy dish that promises a sour, spicy kick.

 Elevate your usual plate of nasi lemak and give their Lobster Nasi Lemak Platter(From S$59.90) a shot.
 The platter is filled with various dishes such as Cheesy Baked Boston Lobster, Sambal Egg, Sambal Prawns, Beef Rendang, Penang Archar, Fried Chicken Thigh, Ikan Bilis and more.

-At A-One, look forward to an exciting selection of soul food, incorporated with the local palate, inspired by traditional cooking methods.
+At A-One, look forward to an exciting selection of soul food.
+Incorporated with the local palate, inspired by traditional cooking methods.

 A-One’s signature dish is the Dried Scallop Porridge with Century Eggs and Meatballs (S$11.90).
 It is served piping hot, with generous amounts of century egg and meatballs.
 Cooked to absolute creamy perfection, this one’s perfect on a rainy day to warm you up.